-The information under "Beneficial Ownership of Common Stock" and "Election of Directors" in the Proxy Statement for the 2012 Annual Meeting of Stockholders, which will be filed with the Securities and Exchange Commission no later than 120 days after December 31, 2011, is incorporated herein by reference.
-See also Part II, Item 5 - Equity Compensation Plan Table.
+The information under "Beneficial Ownership of Common Stock" and "Election of Directors" in the Proxy Statement for the 2013 Annual Meeting of Stockholders, which will be filed with the Securities and Exchange Commission no later than 120 days after December 31, 2012, is incorporated herein by reference.
+The information in Part II, Item 5, "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchase of Equity Securities - Equity Compensation Plan Table" incorporated herein by reference.